-Various federal and state labor laws govern the Company's relationship with its employees, including such matters as minimum wage requirements, overtime and other working conditions.
+Various federal and state labor laws govern the Company's relationship with its employees, including such matters as minimum wage

 Significant additional government-imposed increases in paid leaves of absence and mandated health benefits, or increased tax reporting and tax payment requirements for employees who receive gratuities, could be detrimental to the economic viability of the Company's operations.
 In addition, the Company is subject to rules and regulations with respect to discriminatory practices and accommodation of persons with disabilities.